matthid/UdpPortForwarder/Readme.md

 # Simple UdpPortForwarder

-Download the binaries to "C:\Downloads\UdpPortForwarder.exe" and use the following script.
+Download and extract the binaries to "C:\Tools\UdpPortForwarder.exe" and use the following script.
 (You can change the download path in the script)

 ```powershell